 The FTC has not pointed to any statutory provision that authorizes it to enact retroactive regulations.
 The only statutory provisions on which it relies, Sections 5 and 6(g), do not say anything about retroactive rulemaking.
 See 15 U.S.C. §§ 45, 46(g).
-Instead, the FTC argues that the

-Rule is not impermissibly retroactive because it only prohibits employers from enforcing existing noncompete agreements going forward, rather than imposing sanctions for past conduct.
+Instead, the FTC argues that the Rule is not impermissibly retroactive because it only prohibits employers from enforcing existing noncompete agreements going forward, rather than imposing sanctions for past conduct.
 See 89 Fed.
 Reg. at 38,439.

 The FTC takes too narrow a view of retroactivity.
 Imposing sanctions for past conduct is not the only way a rule can have a retroactive effect; a rule also has retroactive effect if it alters "vested rights" or "imposes a new duty" with respect to transactions "already past."
-Perez Pimentel, 530 F.3d at 326.
-Here, the Rule would deprive employers across the financialservices industry of the benefits of noncompete agreements for which they paid millions of dollars in consideration - altering the employers' "vested rights."
+Landsgraf, 511 U.S. at 269 (internal quotation marks omitted).
+Here, the Rule would deprive employers across the financial-services industry of the benefits of noncompete agreements for which they paid millions of dollars in consideration - altering the employers' "vested rights."
 The Rule also would require employers across the industry to rescind existing noncompete agreements, modify existing employment contracts, and inform current and former employees of the changes.
 Those are "new dut[ies]" with respect to transactions "already past" (i.e., the existing contracts).
 The retroactive provisions in the Rule therefore are invalid.

 III.
-The Rule Does Not Contain An Adequate Cost-Benefit Analysis And Otherwise Is Not Supported By The Record rulemaking but that analysis "rests on a serious flaw" that undermines its validity.
-Huawei Techs.
-USA, Inc. v.
-FCC, 2 F.4th 421, 452 (5th Cir.
-2021) (internal quotation marks omitted).
+The Rule Does Not Contain An Adequate Cost-Benefit Analysis And Otherwise Is Not Supported By The Record

+The Rule also should be "h[e]ld unlawful and set aside" under the APA because it is arbitrary and capricious.
+5 U.S.C. § 706.
+A rule is arbitrary and capricious if the agency relies on a cost-benefit analysis as part of its rulemaking but that analysis rests on a "serious flaw" that undermines its validity.
+Nat'l Ass'n of Home Builders v.
+EPA, 682 F.3d 1032, 1040 (D.C.
+Cir.
+2012).
 The agency relies on a cost-benefit analysis here, see 89 Fed.
 Reg. at 38,469, but its analysis is fatally flawed in at least two respects.
 First, the agency seriously underestimates the costs that the Rule will impose on employers.
 And second, the agency fails to quantify the purported benefits from the Rule.